Fine Selmer groups and ideal class groups: Introduction

 $i \in \N$, where ${X[p^\infty] \subseteq X}$ denotes the subgroup of $p$-power torsion elements.
 Then $f_i(X) = 0$ for each $i \gg 0$, and the $\mu$-invariant of $X$ is defined as ${\mu(X) = \sum_{i \ge 0} f_i(X)}$ (for details, see Section~\ref{section:2}).

-\begin{thm} Let $A$ be an abelian variety defined over the number field $K$, and let $K_\infty/K$ be a uniform pro-$p$ extension.
-We choose a finite set $\Sigma$ of primes of $K$ which contains the primes above $p$, the primes where $A$ has bad reduction and the primes of $K$ which ramify in $K_\infty$.
+\begin{thm} Let $A$ be an abelian variety defined over the number field $K$, and let $K_\infty/K$ be a normal uniform pro-$p$ extension with Galois group $G$.
+We choose a finite set $\Sigma$ of primes of $K$ which consists of the primes above $p$, the primes where $A$ has bad reduction and the primes of $K$ which ramify in $K_\infty$.
 If $p = 2$, then we assume that $K$ is totally imaginary.

 Suppose that no prime $v \in \Sigma$ splits completely in $K_\infty/K$, and that $A[p^k] \subseteq K_\infty$.

 Then